Table of Contents

 - Download a Massachusetts Health Care Proxy Sample

-- The Basics: What is a Massachusetts Health Care Proxy Form?
+- What is a Massachusetts Health Care Proxy Form?

 - Who Should Have a Massachusetts Health Care Proxy?

 - How to Select Your Agent(s)